nathanlc/dont-be-strangers/README.md

 (This is just an excuse to learn zig.)

 ## TODO
-- Add possibility to import contacts.
-- Add reminders.
+- Add notifications / reminders.
 - Test the removeExpired methods.
 App should be initiated with a "time machine" so that these can be easily tested.
 - Refresh token when need be.
-- Define "authenticated" endpoints (to share authentication logic).
+- Define "authenticated" endpoints (to share authentication logic), middleware?.
 - Tracy figure out callstack empty.
 No symbols, related to dsymutil macos issue?
 - Tracy Flame graph?
-- Pass server config as options.
+- Pass server config as options (port, ...).
-- Create DB for a new user.
 - Use test temp dir for test db and static resources.
 - Better testing of respond methods.
 Pass struct containing a func to testResponse?
 Whhere the function does the expects?
 - Refactor server routing nicer.
 Have a Router with "register" function (or sth) before starting server, and a "dispatch" function.
 - Handle multiple requests.
 - Ziggify sqlite.
-- Add json logger, with req id, res status, ...
 - Rate limiting?

 ## External dependencies